-ATKkids is designed for cooks ages 8 through 13, and while I’m a wee bit older than the target market, I perused the new site and immediately found 3 recipes I want to make for the family — Avocado Crema, DIY Hot Cocoa Mix and Sweet and Tangy Glazed Salmon.
-So many of the recipes sound awesome, but I need to tell you this cake.
+ATK Kids is designed for cooks ages 8 through 13, and while I'm a wee bit older than the target market, I perused the new site and immediately found 3 recipes I want to make for the family -- Avocado Crema, DIY Hot Cocoa Mix and Sweet and Tangy Glazed Salmon.
+Update: The book has a lot of other great tips and recipes.
+I liked it so much I ordered a copy for all my kid relatives.
+Hopefully they are enjoying it.

 I've made this cake twice now and am looking for a third excuse to make it.
 Hmm, it would be nice to know how it fares in a glass pan...